swsms/code-analyzer-tool/README.md

 ```
 The order must always be from the first to last line.

-You can use another `message` instead of `Too long line`, but everything else must exactly match the example.
+Your program can output another message instead of Too long line.
+The rest part of the output must exactly match the provided example.
-In our code `S001`, `S` means a stylistic issue, and `001` is the internal number of the issue.
+In this code S001, S means a stylistic issue, and 001 is the internal number of the issue.